-If there is a Management Company in place, Stonewater, as the freeholder or head leaseholder of your home, will be a member of the Management Company.
+If there is a Management Company in place, Stonewater, as the freeholder or Head lease holder of a shared ownership property, will be a member of the Management Company.
 Where possible we will attend Annual General Meetings (AGM's) or Extraordinary General Meetings (EGM's).
 If this is not possible, we will engage with you and the Management Company to make sure your views are heard.